The Importance of Search Intent in Multilingual SEO

 “Our engineers have many ideas for ways to make your results more useful.
 But we don’t go on a hunch or an expert opinion.
 We rely on extensive testing and have a rigorous evaluation process to analyse metrics (…).

-What role does search intent play in SEO localisation?
+What role does search intent play in multilingual SEO?

-When it comes to SEO localisation, having an understanding of search intent is essential.
+When it comes to multilingual SEO, having an understanding of search intent is essential.
 When you’re localising keywords into other languages, you must consider how people in the target market use that keyword – and this requires knowledge of how culture affects search intent and search behaviour.

 And culture is something that not many SEOs take into account.